slitasov/Application_CMF/README.md

 # Application_CMF

-This repository contains my answers to the two challenges given during the CMF program application process.
+This repository contains my solutions to the two tasks given during the CMF program application process.

 The challenges include: